 - People who eat diets high in bean fiber are 20% less likely to develop breast cancer than those who do not meet their daily fiber intake.

-- Pro tip: Learn how to cook beans properly (and no, I’m not talking about canned beans).
+- Pro tip: Learn how to cook beans properly to consume it in its purest form (so no, I’m not talking about canned beans).

 Stay Away From